Saint Lucia Family Travel Guide

 Soufrière

-Eco-lodges with family bungalows, boutique hotels with two-bedroom suites
+Eco-lodges with family bungalows, small hotels with connecting rooms

 Family Dining